morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Amazon - 30 USD - [EDUP EP-AX1672](https://www.amazon.com/EDUP-Wireless-802-11AX-Tri-Band-Compatible/dp/B0CVVWNSH2)

-Note: The above link sold out after about a week after this link was added to the list.
+Note: 2024-04-10 - The adapter is back in stock after having sold out after about a week after this link was added to the list.
 I've seen this happen many times.
-Right now I do not have another source that I trust so hopefully this link will be restocked soon.

-Review: Pending
+Review: Expect a review soon.

-Note: The information above about the EDUP EP-AX1672 is likely correct but is based on limited information at this point.
+Note: For now, the information above about the EDUP EP-AX1672 is likely correct but is based on limited information at this point.

 -----